History of Antigua and Barbuda (1493–1687): Arrival of the English (1627–1653)

 In 1627, the Earl of Carlisle was granted Antigua, Barbados, and the rest of the Leeward Islands by Charles I. The Earl of Marlborough opposed this, and a compromise was later reached.
 The Earl of Carlisle remained the proprietor.
 Carlisle was mainly interested in Barbados, although he did live to see the colonisation of Antigua.
 The first permanent European settlement in Antigua was a small "private speculation".

 Pierre Belain d'Esnambuc and a group of sailors attempted to settle Antigua in 1629, but due to a lack of water, he quickly left.
 While a "Mr. Williams" (father of Rowland Williams, the first white person born on the island) is a possible first English settler, the first confirmed English settlement was in 1632.
 This is when Sir Thomas Warner, under the instructions of Carlisle, sent his son Edward and a small party to colonise Antigua.

 Colonisation continued, but in 1640, the settlers were pillaged by the Kalinago (then known as "Caribs"), who destroyed much of the island's infrastructure.
 It is possible that the Kalinago invaders killed the governor's wife and children, however, this is not certain.
+This event is remembered in modern Antiguan and Barbudan society due to the legend of Ding-a-Dong-Nook.
 Carib attacks continued in Falmouth, the main village (now a town) where the Government House was exposed.